Cezary-Nakielski/Project-Four-Forumbus/README.md

 ### Information Architecture

 * Simple design with information placed throughout the website so that the user can intuitively and with ease move around it.
-* Main page must contain information which explains that in order to access full functionality of the website, the user has to register.
+* Main page must contain information which explains that in order to access full functionality of the website, the user has to register to do that.
 * User has to receive feedback on changes made by the user.
-* Each page has to contain information which will make the user ware of current login status.
+* Each page has to contain information which will make the user aware of current login status.

 ## Skeleton